Best Floating Aquarium Plants

 Java moss is a floating plant that is one of the most popular aquarium plants, especially for beginners.
 It is a fast-growing plant that is very hardy and will not die on you.
 This means it is very low maintenance.
 If you want to connect it to a large stone of the base of your aquarium, it will grow to extend over the surface of your tank.

-Because of the floating nature of java moss, it is highly suggested that you attach it to anything that will grapple it to some degree so that it doesn’t roam freely around the aquarium.
+Because of the floating nature of Java moss, it is highly suggested that you attach it to anything that will grapple it to some degree so that it doesn’t roam freely around the aquarium.

 Java moss has a low, carpet-like growth pattern that looks almost ‘fluffy.’
 It can live in waters between 72° and 90° Fahrenheit, but it has been known to grow best at around the 73° mark.
-It can also grow in just about any lighting conditions, making it really easy to accommodate.
+It can also grow in just about any lighting condition, making it really easy to accommodate.
 However, Java moss grows the fastest in mid-high lighting environments.

 If you are looking for an amazing floating plant for your aquarium that has big rosettes and long, elegant roots, then the Amazon frogbit is for you.
 It is very easy to nurture and grow, and it can easily withstand temperature variations.
 Plus, it will give your bettas plenty of covers.